hiebj/ng-anim-svg/README.md

 The `anim-delay` expression is only evaluated once, when the directive is linked.

 `[anim-easing] (String): default '0.1 0.8 0.2 1'`
-Angular expression that evaluates to a `String` containing a four values defining a cubic Bézier function that controls interval pacing in the same format as the [keySplines][keySplines-url] attribute of the SVG `<animate>` tag.
+Angular expression that evaluates to a `String` containing a four values defining a cubic Bézier function that controls interval pacing.
+The string uses the same format as the [keySplines][keySplines-url] attribute of the SVG `<animate>` tag.
 The `anim-easing` expression is only evaluated once, when the directive is linked.

 `anim-attr-* (Number)`